Lordship of Ireland: Decline and Gaelic resurgence

+Historians refer to a Gaelic revival or resurgence beginning after 1350.
+By the mid-15th century, direct English rule was largely restricted to a region on the east coast, the "four obedient shires" comprising most of counties Dublin, Kildare, Meath and Louth.
+This was the region in which English culture and English law were observed.
+In 1494, the Lord Deputy, Edward Poynings, ordered that defensive ditches be built around this territory, which was thereafter known as "the English Pale".
+English rule became restricted to the Pale, and some provincial towns, including Cork, Limerick, Waterford and Wexford.

 Between 1500 and 1542 a mixed situation arose.
 Most clans remained loyal to the Crown most of the time, at least in theory, but using a Gaelic-style system of alliances based on mutual favours, centered on the Lord Deputy who was usually the current Earl of Kildare.
 The Battle of Knockdoe in 1504 saw such a coalition army fight the Burkes in Galway.
 However, a rebellion by the 9th Earl's heir Silken Thomas in 1535 led on to a less sympathetic system of rule by mainly English-born administrators.
 The end of this rebellion and Henry VIII's seizure of the Irish monasteries around 1540 led on to his plan to create a new kingdom based on the existing parliament.

-Transformation into a Kingdom
+Crown of Ireland Act 1542

 English monarchs continued to use the title "Lord of Ireland" to refer to their position of conquered lands on the island of Ireland.
 The title was changed by the Crown of Ireland Act passed by the Irish Parliament in 1542 when, on Henry VIII's demand, he was granted a new title, King of Ireland, with the state renamed the Kingdom of Ireland.
 Henry VIII changed his title because the Lordship of Ireland had been granted to the Norman monarchy by the Papacy; Henry had been excommunicated by the Catholic Church and worried that his title could be withdrawn by the Holy See.
 Henry VIII also wanted Ireland to become a full kingdom to encourage a greater sense of loyalty amongst his Irish subjects, some of whom took part in his policy of surrender and regrant.
-To provide for greater security, a Royal Irish Army was established.

 Queen Mary I, one of Henry VIII's daughters, would take the English throne in 1553.
 As a Catholic, she sought to smooth relations with the Pope.
 Pope Paul IV would grant Philip II of Spain (Mary's husband) and Mary the title of King and Queen of Ireland in 1555, endorsing the position that the Tudors were indeed the rightful Irish monarchy.
 This grant would not work as Paul IV had expected, as Mary died in 1558 and was succeeded as Queen of England and Ireland by her half-sister Elizabeth I, a Protestant.